yomanx/Text-Quest-Reader/README.md

 ![Format](https://img.shields.io/badge/data-JSON-orange)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A text quest reader for branching story scenarios inspired by the mechanics of Space Rangers.
+A text quest reader for launching branching story scenarios inspired by the mechanics of the game “Space Rangers”.

-Together with [Text Quest Editor](https://github.com/albruevich/Text-Quest-Editor), it forms a system for creating and launching custom text quests.
+Together with the [**Text Quest Editor**](https://github.com/albruevich/Text-Quest-Editor) tool, it forms a system for creating and launching your own text quests.

-Unlike similar systems, it is not tied to a specific game or platform — quests can be used in any project.
+Unlike similar solutions, it is not tied to a specific game or platform — quests can be used in any projects.

 Supports:
 - locations and transitions
 - parameters and formulas
 - images
 - sounds and music
 - local and remote quests (via API)
+- quest language settings

+Quests are stored in JSON format, which allows you to:
+- easily transfer them between projects
+- store them separately from Unity scenes
+- use them in your own runtime systems

+## Local / Remote quests

+The reader supports two quest sources:

+- **Local** — quests located in the `StreamingAssets/Quests` folder
+- **Remote** — quests loaded from the server through API

+Remote quests can be launched without manually copying files.

+If the server is unavailable, the **Remote** tab is automatically disabled.

+---

 The project is open source and can be used:
-- as a ready-to-use text quest reader
+- as a ready-made text quest reader
+- as a Unity runtime
-- as an example of JSON quest integration in Unity
+- as an example of integrating JSON quests into Unity
-- as a foundation for creating your own reader with a custom UI
+- as a base for creating your own reader with a custom UI
+- as a foundation for modifying UI and logic for your own projects

 ---